venysssssssssss/AwsOverview/README.md

 - For audit purpose, you may want to log all access to S3 buckets
 - Any request made to S3, from any account, authorized or denied, will be logged into another S3 bucket
-- That data can be analyzed using data analysis tools…
+- That data can be analyzed using data analysis tools...
 - Very helpful to come down to the root cause of an issue, or audit usage, view suspicious patterns, etc...

 ### 11.6.
 S3 Replication (CRR & SRR)